JensJoschi/variability_timing/final/README.md

 - Analysis_new.rmd correlates the DRC parameters with climate
 - slides.pdf gives a visual explanation of study
 - short_draft.pdf is a draft for a publication (contains some figures)
-- methods.md contains a more detailed explanation, including all things that did not end up in paper
+- methods.md contains a more detailed explanation, including all things that did not end up in paper (methods.md will be split into two documents, and both will show here.
+1. further methods that were employed but did not end up in paper and 2. methods that were useless)